dpogue/CMake-MetalShaderSupport/README.md

 Licence
 -------

 CMake files are distributed under the OSI-approved BSD 3-clause License.
 See [LICENCE.txt][1] for details.
+Copyright © 2024 Darryl Pogue and Contributors.

 The example project is based on sample code from Apple, under its own licence.
 See [LICENSE.txt][2] in the example folder for details.